CMDR-WDX/motion-canvas-videos/src/projects/hitPrediction/script.md

 get the distance.

-We can figure out where the Enemy is at a certain time by adding its starting position and the travel direction multiplied with the time passed.
+We can figure out where the Enemy is at a certain time by adding its starting position and the travel direction multiplied with the time that has passed.

 To get the distance of our bullet at a given time we can just multiply its speed with the passed time.